akr1912/Gesture_Based_AI_Software/README.md

 15. Play Songs from the specified directory of your system using voice command
 16. And Many More..

-## Feel Free By Using This AI Based Software, and Experience the Future ;-) !!
+## Feel Free To Use This AI Based Software, and Experience the Future ;-) !!